jrxcodes/Discord-Opensea-NFT-Floor-Bot/README.md

-# Discord NFT FloorBot for Opensea collections
+# Discord NFT Floor Bot for Opensea collections
 A discord bot for keeping track of your opensea collections floor prices.

 ## Usage